JIESUN233/Legion/README.md

 | Topology Storage | 640MB | 6.4GB | 7.2GB | 22GB | 189GB | 170GB |
 | Feature Storage | 960MB | 56GB | 65GB | 136GB | 400GB | 512GB |

-We store the pre-processed datasets in path: /legion-dataset/.
+We store the pre-processed datasets in path of Siton2: /legion-dataset/.
+We also place the partitioning result for demos in Siton2 so that you needn't wait a lot of time for partitioning.

 ## Build Legion from Source.
 ```